 When applying online, you will be able to detail your order of preference for the residences available.
 We will make every effort to ensure that you get into one of your preferred choices, but if this isn’t possible, we will offer you an alternative residence based on availability.

-It is our policy to house students in mixed flats in terms of gender and nationality/ race, including study bedrooms on the ground floor.
+It is our policy to house students in mixed flats in terms of gender and nationality/ race wherever possible, including study bedrooms on the ground floor.
 If you would prefer to live in a male-only or female-only flat, please let us know in your online application.

 Check our Residential periods page for the exact dates.